micro/micro/docs/resources/README.md

 # Podcasts

 - [Founders Talk](https://changelog.com/founderstalk/77) - Asim discusses the path from open source to a commercially viable business
+- [GoTime](https://changelog.com/gotime/8) with Asim, Brian, Erik and Carlisia talking about the early years of Micro and Go Micro
 - [InfoQ](https://www.infoq.com/podcasts/microservices-go-micro-paas3/) - Asim on Micro, the future of Cloud and PaaS 3.0
-- [GoTime](https://changelog.com/gotime/8) with Asim, Brian, Erik and Carlisia

 # Tutorials